jefflovejapan/jefflovejapan.github.io/_posts/2020-3-29-core-data-and-realm.md

 tags: [tech book a month]
 ---

-Core Data has always been a weak area for me, having never worked with it professionally[^1], and I felt like I could use a refresher on Realm, too.
+Core Data has always been a weak area for me.
+I've never worked with it professionally[^1], and even though I've worked on a big project with Realm, I felt like I could use a refresher on it, too.
 So instead of following the plan and reading one book a month, I read three over the course of February and March:

 1. [Core Data](https://www.objc.io/books/core-data/) by Florian Kugler and Daniel Eggert
 2. [Core Data by Tutorials](https://store.raywenderlich.com/products/core-data-by-tutorials) by Aaron Douglas, Matthew Morey, and Pietro Rea